Quotatron3000/Wurst-MC-1.11/README.md

 3. Decompile Minecraft using the [MCP](http://www.modcoderpack.com/website/releases), create a folder named `mc` next to `src` and put the source code in there.

 4. Go to the [`patch` folder](/patch) and run `initialize.bat` (requires git to be installed and added to the path so that the script can use it).

 5. Create a `lib` folder next to `src`, then add Minecraft's libraries to it.

+### For Developers (Linux)

+If you want to edit Wurst and submit Pull Requests, follow these steps:

+1. Fork and clone this repository.

+2. Import it to Eclipse (Import... > Existing Projects into Workspace).

+3. Decompile Minecraft using the [MCP](http://www.modcoderpack.com/website/releases), create a folder named `mc` next to `src` and put the source code in there.

+4. Go to the [`patch` folder](/patch) and open `initialize-linux` (requires git to be installed and added to the path so that the script can use it), run each command manually in the terminal within the patch folder.

+5. Create a `lib` folder next to `src`, then add Minecraft's libraries to it.